Ivorforce/NumDot/docs/setup/custom_builds.rst

 Custom Builds
 =============

-To build NumDot yourself, you will need basic proficiency with the command line.
-You will also need to have developer tools installed.
+To build NumDot yourself, you will need basic proficiency with ``git`` and the command line.
+You will also need to have `Scons <https://scons.org>`_ installed.

 Beyond that, your level of expertise defines the amount of things you can change: Some optimizations are very accessible, with no programming knowledge needed, while some may require you to dive into the code yourself.

 Setup Considerations
 --------------------

 Godot is a multi-platform project.
 That means making custom builds involve building on multiple platforms.
-Usually, this is very difficult, but Continuous Integration makes this *very easy* by comparison.
+Usually, this is very difficult, but continuous integration (CI) a lot easier.

-NumDot already has Continuous Integration configured.
-To make use of it, you just need fork the repository, and make your changes.
-This means that: To do that, make an account on `GitHub <https://github.com>`_.
+NumDot already has CI configured.
+To make use of it, you need fork the repository, make your changes, and tag a release.
+To start, make an account on `GitHub <https://github.com>`_.
 Visit the `NumDot Repository <https://github.com/Ivorforce/NumDot>`_, and at the top, click "Fork".

 Then, continue with the setup.